 It’s required for healthy bone growth and maintenance.
 A D3 supplement is usually recommended for people who do not get enough sun exposure.

 Each Vitamin D tablet may come with 200 international units (IU) of vitamin D; higher doses are typically only prescribed to people who have conditions preventing them from absorbing sufficient amounts from their diet or through sunshine.

 The typical population dose ranges between 400 IU and 2000 IU daily for adults.

-It defends against many diseases including cancer, type 1 diabetes, asthma, auto-immune diseases.
+It defends against many diseases including cancer, type 1 diabetes, asthma, and auto-immune diseases.

 Vitamin D is necessary to build and maintain strong bones, muscles, teeth, and healthy teeth.
-Getting enough vitamin D will also help with depression symptoms, other mood disorders like SAD (seasonal affective disorder) or anxiety disorder.
+Getting enough vitamin D will also help with depression symptoms and other mood disorders like SAD (seasonal affective disorder) or anxiety disorder.

 The deficiency of vitamin D can lead to an increased risk for some cancers such as colon cancer or breast cancer in some cases.

 Vitamin E (Tocopherol)